Christmas Storybook Land - NewsBreak

-Washington — Both chambers of Congress on Thursday passed a stopgap measure that will fund federal agencies into mid-February, sending the legislation to President Biden's desk and avoiding a holiday season partial shutdown.
-The measure passed the Senate 69-28 with substantial GOP support, hours after passing the House 221-212.
-Congressman...
+Washington — President Biden signed a stopgap measure to fund federal agencies and keep the government running into mid-February, after both chambers of Congress passed the legislation on Thursday, avoiding a holiday season partial shutdown.
+The measure passed the Senate 69-28 with substantial GOP support, hours after passing the House...

 (NewsNation Now) — Cases of the omicron coronavirus variant have been detected across the globe and the United States.
 Omicron was designated as a variant of concern last month as scientists continue to study the risks posed by the new strain of the virus.
 It’s not clear where the new...